seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part12-Dynamic-Routes.md

 null
 ```

-Instead of crashing, we do:
+Instead of crashing, we write:

 ```typescript
 if (!post) {